brandonkramer/wp-vite-starter/README.md

 yarn start
 ```

-Refresh the browser while you're one wp-vite-playground.ddev.site and you should be able to see a script on https://wp-vite-playground.ddev.site:3000/@vite/client
+Refresh the browser while you're on wp-vite-playground.ddev.site and you should be able to see a script on https://wp-vite-playground.ddev.site:3000/@vite/client

 The `Assets::devServer()->start()` function will listen to this page and inject the scripts into the site.
 The dev server + HMR should be working now: If you make a change in src/css/main.pcss it should automatically inject the changes into the page without refreshing the page: